kaminiwalunj/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 ## Provision a Cognitive Services resource

 Azure Cognitive Services are cloud-based services that encapsulate artificial intelligence capabilities you can incorporate into your applications.
-You can provision individual cognitive services resources for specific APIs (for example, **Langauge** or **Computer Vision**), or you can provision a general **Cognitive Services** resource that provides access to multiple cognitive services APIs through a single endpoint and key.
+You can provision individual cognitive services resources for specific APIs (for example, **Language** or **Computer Vision**), or you can provision a general **Cognitive Services** resource that provides access to multiple cognitive services APIs through a single endpoint and key.
 In this case, you'll use a single **Cognitive Services** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *cognitive services*, and create a **Cognitive Services** resource with the following settings: